phdonner/NOSTERIIHI/README.md

 _Zero Marginal Cost Society: The Internet of Things, the Collaborative Commons, and the Eclipse of Capitalism_
 by Jeremy Rifkin, 2015.

-### 📚 References on PowerShell

-_Windows PowerShell Cookbook 2e_
-by Lee Holmes, 2010.